In this post, you are going to learn everything you need to know about diastasis recti.

 In general, there are a few exercises you should avoid if you have diastasis recti.

-These include any exercise that places excessive pressure on your abdominal muscles.
+These include any exercise that causes a lot of abdominal pressure on your rectus abdominis.

 - Heavy lifting